159 Fat Lip Falls and Richland Creek

 Fat Lip Falls

 Richland Creek Trailhead just north of the concrete bridge over Richland Creek, is clearly marked and has a newer sign-in box.
-The trailhead marks the start of what I’m calling ‘section 20’ of the OHT from Richland Creek Trailhead to Stack Rock Trailhead a distance of about 7.5 miles.
+The trailhead marks the start of what I call ‘section 20’ of the OHT from Richland Creek Trailhead to Stack Rock Trailhead a distance of about 7.5 miles.
 I plan to go as far as Long Branch before turning around and coming back.

 Richland Creek Trailhead

-Back in early November I hiked ‘section 19’ on the OHT and found the trail (with the exception of the Landslide Bypass) to be in excellent condition, for those adventures see: (150 Campground Trailhead to Hidden Hollow, and 151 Falling Water Trailhead to Hidden Hollow).
-Today, the trail here is also in great condition and well blazed.
+Back in early November I hiked ‘section 19’ on the OHT and found the trail (with the exception of the steep Landslide Bypass) to be in excellent condition, for those adventures see: (150 Campground Trailhead, and 151 Falling Water Trailhead).
+Today, the trail here is also in great condition and well blazed, although a little mundane here to start.

 scenic rugged point